 It makes you lose muscle mass

-Again, juice doesn’t contain protein necessary for building muscle mass.
+Again, juice doesn’t contain the protein necessary for building muscle mass.
 If you lose weight without eating proteins, you’re likely to lose muscle mass.

 It slows down your metabolism